shaseley/abort-signal-any/README.md

 #### Exposure through `AbortSignal` vs. `AbortController`

-Exposing a signal composition API through `AbortController` requires a controller to be created for every composite signal &mdash; whether or not it is necessary.
+Exposing a signal combinator API through `AbortController` requires a controller to be created for every composite signal &mdash; whether or not it is necessary.
 Consider for example combining a timeout with an existing top-level *parent signal*: